Itaewon murder case: Current status

 After the murder case, Jo Jong-pil's parents requested a reinvestigation and Patterson the lead suspect who left to another country to attend, but the Ministry of Justice and Ministry of Foreign Affairs responded they couldn't find him which slowed down the process.
 In 2009, the film adaptation of The Case of Itaewon Homicide and SBS's program I Want to Know It broadcast an episode multiple times and interest in the topic renewed.
 On October 10, 2011 it was reported that suspect Patterson was arrested and would be sent back to Korea with the cooperation of authorities.
 Patterson was arrested by the United States police and the United States California Court sentencing stated, "relating to Patterson's repatriation, custody of the prisoner is allowed while bail is denied".

 Patterson left the country once he was judged innocent on other charges, it remains a controversy whether the statute of limitations was stopped in the legal community.
 If 'in a foreign country to escape criminal actions' isn't proven, meaning if the statute of limitations isn't stopped until 15 years past the murder date, the statute of limitation will expire in April 2012.
 To avoid the controversy of statute of limitations completion, prosecutors announced in December 2011 that Arthur Patterson would be prosecuted.
 Thus, on December 22, 2011 Arthur Patterson was prosecuted by the South Korean prosecutors.

 The United States attorney responsible for the repatriation said that the two were accomplices.
 After investigation by South Korean prosecutors it was said they were accomplices and Patterson killed the victim, and Lee instructed the murder.
 However, the possibility for indictment of Lee has remained unclear.

 October 2012, the U.S. federal court in Los Angeles ruled for Patterson to be extradited to South Korea.

 However, Patterson submitted a habeas corpus petition to the federal court in the U.S. state of California, delaying his extradition.
 He was in custody at the Los Angeles Downtown Federal Detention Center.

+On June 29, 2023, the original lawyer who prosecuted the murder case was found deceased in his apartment.

-Final Sentencing
+Final sentencing

 18 years after the crime, in September 2015, Patterson was extradited to Seoul to stand trial for the murder.
 Patterson continued to claim his innocence throughout the trial, maintaining that Lee was the killer.
 In January 2016, Patterson was found guilty and sentenced to 20 years in prison, with the judge explaining that "the court decided on a life sentence, but in view of the defendant's age, of being under 18 at the time, the sentence will be 20 years in prison."

 In Patterson's appeal the court confirmed his sentence.